edersonjseder/pop_movies_involves/README.md

 The project was developed on Android Studio in a linux environment, so to launch the app, first the SDK path which is in my personal directory path has to be changed to the local path of the person who will test it.

-It was generated a keystore for signing the app, using the command:<br/>
+It was generated a keystore for signing the app, using the command:\
 'keytool -genkey -v -keystore movies.keystore -alias pop_movies -keyalg RSA -keysize 2048 -validity 10000'

 The keystore is in the root directory of the project, so to test if the signing is fine, click the Gradle option on the right side of the Android Studio IDE and click app -> other and click on the task 'validateSigningRelease'

-It was done the SHA certificate fingerprint as well with the command:
+It was done the SHA certificate fingerprint as well with the command:\
 'keytool -list -v -keystore movies.keystore -alias pop_movies -storepass [password] -keypass [password]' to sign the app and upload on GooglePlay.
 It can also be done with Android Studio through Gradle option by clicking app -> android and click the signingReport task and it will be generated the SHA certificate.